SumoLogic/sumologic-documentation/docs/integrations/databases/couchbase.md

 Enter in values for the following parameters (marked in **bold and CHANGE_ME** above):

 * `environment` - This is the deployment environment where the Couchbase cluster identified by the value of **servers** resides.
 For example:- dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-* **db_cluster **- Enter a name to identify this Couchbase cluster.
+* `db_cluster` - Enter a name to identify this Couchbase cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
 If you haven’t defined a cluster in Couchbase, then enter ‘**default**’ for db_cluster.

 Here’s an explanation for additional values set by this configuration that we request you **do not modify** as they will cause the Sumo Logic apps to not function correctly.

 * `component: “database”` - This value is used by Sumo Logic apps to identify application components.
-* **db_system**: “couchbase” - This value identifies the database system.
+* `db_system: “couchbase”` - This value identifies the database system.

 For all other parameters see [this doc](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf#Configuring-Telegraf) for more properties that can be configured in the Telegraf agent globally.

 1. The Sumologic-Kubernetes-Collection will automatically capture the logs from stdout and will send the logs to Sumologic.
 For more information on deploying Sumologic-Kubernetes-Collection,[ visit](https://help.sumologic.com/07Sumo-Logic-Apps/10Containers_and_Orchestration/Kubernetes/Collect_Logs_and_Metrics_for_the_Kubernetes_App) here.
 2. Verify logs in Sumo Logic.